MoonPoet/xaprb-src/content/blog/2006/role-based-access-control-in-sql-part-2.md

 I've already introduced the "event" data type.
 What actions can a user take on an event, besides the basic three?
 I can think of "join" and "withdraw."
 Since actions are verbs, chances are your application already defines a lot of actions as class methods, and you may even maintain a list of actions as part of your design process.

 Actions are the first place where type matters.
 I've mentioned that objects in my system are both typed and identified; that is, you need to know both the table and the ID of a row to apply privileges to it (you didn't need to know the table in the last article).
 Certain actions will apply to all types, such as read/write/delete, but others will only apply to specific types---a natural concept in object-oriented programming, which I assume you're doing if you're using an ORM (Object-Relational Mapping) system.
 I find it useful to define a generic set of semi-UNIX-ish actions, which can be applied uniformly to *every* type by common code.
 These let me build "property pages" automatically, which are important when I need to administer the properties of different types of objects.
-Some examples are "stat", "chmod", "chgrp", "chown", "chmeta", "view\_acl", and "add\_privilege."
+Some examples are `stat`, `chmod`, `chgrp`, `chown`, `chmeta`, `view_acl`, and `add_privilege`.
 Other actions apply only to specific types.

 Actions are stored in the database, because they need to be involved in some of the queries I'll show you later.
 This means they could theoretically be subject to ACL privileges like other objects, but in practice I find this is needless complexity (what good would it do to define a new action in the database, unless there is application code to implement it?
 Perhaps in an application with plug-in functionality this would be useful, but I'm not doing that.)
 For that reason I don't give them extra columns like other tables, and I exclude them from my ORM system.
 Here's the basic schema: